Stephen-Seo/PoorMansAnubis/README.txt

 number.
 It is generated per request, and the challenge response should be the factors of the number in sorted increasing order.

-The "c_impl" contains the challenge generation code.
+The "challenge_impl" contains the challenge generation code.

 The "rust_impl" contains the frontend code and is the "meat" of the software.